skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script creates a file with content in it
+write content of command into a file